Sichuan

-The Han Chinese people of Sichuan speak distinctive Sichuanese dialects of Mandarin Chinese.
-The spicy Sichuan pepper is prominent in modern Sichuan cuisine, featuring dishes—including Kung Pao chicken and mapo tofu—that have become staples of Chinese cuisine around the world.
-In 1950, the province of Xikang was dissolved and its territory was later split between the newly established Tibet Autonomous Region and the Province of Sichuan.
-The western and northwestern part of Sichuan is made up of Tibetan and Qiang autonomous areas.
+The Sichuanese people speak distinctive dialects of Mandarin Chinese.
+The Sichuan pepper, with its distinctive flavor and numbing effect, is prominent in modern Sichuan cuisine, featuring dishes, including Kung Pao chicken and mapo tofu, that have become staples of Chinese cuisine around the world.

-Sichuan is the 6th-largest provincial economy of China, the largest in Western China and the second largest among inland provinces after Henan.
-As of 2021, its nominal GDP was 5,385 billion yuan (US$847.68 billion), ahead of the GDP of Turkey of 815 billion.
-Compared to a country, it would be the 18th-largest economy as well as the 19th most populous as of 2021.

 There are many panda stations in the province and large reserves for these creatures, such as the Chengdu Research Base of Giant Panda Breeding.

+Sichuan is the 6th-largest provincial economy of China, the largest in Western China, and the second-largest among inland provinces after Henan.
+As of 2021, its nominal GDP was CN¥5,385 billion (US$847.68 billion), ahead of that of Turkey ($815 billion).
+If it were its own country, Sichuan would be the 18th-largest economy and 19th-most populous as of 2021.